jsdf/ed64log/README.md

 to implement usb logging in your n64 game:

-- copy the sources from the [n64](n64) directory of this repo into your game's source, and add the .c files to your Makefile. if you don't intend to use the `ed64StartFaultHandlerThread` function you can omit `ed64io_fault.c`.
+- copy the sources from the [n64](n64) directory of this repo into your game's source, and add the .c files to your Makefile.

-- in the initialization of your game, include [ed64io_everdrive.h](n64/ed64io_everdrive.h) and call `evd_init()` to initialize the everdrive hardware for writing. see the [example app](https://github.com/jsdf/ed64log/blob/master/example/main.c).
+- in the initialization of your game, include [ed64io.h](n64/ed64io.h) and call `evd_init()` to initialize the everdrive hardware for writing. see the [example app](https://github.com/jsdf/ed64log/blob/master/example/main.c).

 #### synchronous logging
-- include [ed64io_usb.h](n64/ed64io_usb.h) in your source file and use `ed64PrintfSync()` as you would normally use `printf()` in other programs. note: this will block the thread (eg. temporarily freeze the game) until it finishes logging (including if the host is not connected). this is mainly useful to guarantee that the log message gets through, eg. before a crash/failed assertion, or to test that the logging functionality is working.
+- include [ed64io.h](n64/ed64io.h) in your source file and use `ed64PrintfSync()` as you would normally use `printf()` in other programs. note: this will block the thread (eg. temporarily freeze the game) until it finishes logging (including if the host is not connected). this is mainly useful to guarantee that the log message gets through, eg. before a crash/failed assertion, or to test that the logging functionality is working.

 #### asynchronous logging
-- in the main loop (or at some regular interval) include [ed64io_usb.h](n64/ed64io_usb.h) and call `ed64AsyncLoggerFlush()` to write pending logs to the computer via usb.
+- in the main loop (or at some regular interval) include [ed64io.h](n64/ed64io.h) and call `ed64AsyncLoggerFlush()` to write pending logs to the computer via usb.
-- to use printf logging in your game, include [ed64io_usb.h](n64/ed64io_usb.h) in your source file and use `ed64Printf()` as you would normally use `printf()` in other programs.
+- to use printf logging in your game, include [ed64io.h](n64/ed64io.h) in your source file and use `ed64Printf()` as you would normally use `printf()` in other programs.
 - up to 512 chars will be buffered. if you log more than that without calling ed64AsyncLoggerFlush, the output will be truncated. if you want to log a lot you wil need to ed64AsyncLoggerFlush() more frequently during a frame. you could even call it on a timer in a background thread. i haven't explored this fully.

 you can see an example of implementing logging in a game in this commit to [goose64](https://github.com/jsdf/goose64/commit/cf2259a2b47cd8e2f828ad61a5dd5ddcd2c02986).